-Implementation: If the faculty, the School Dean, and the Provost agree to suspend the program, the Dean notifies Admissions to cease recruiting new students for the program.
-The suspension process takes four semesters, during which time the Provost assesses the merits of suspension and decides either to maintain the program or to initiate a path to consolidation or closure.
-The Dean will provide assistance to the faculty in accordance with the Master Agreement and all local agreements in place during the period of program suspension.
+- 5. Implementation: If the final decision of the Provost is to suspend the program, the Dean notifies Enrollment Management to cease recruiting and admitting new students for the program.
+The suspension process takes four semesters (excluding summer), during which time the Provost assesses the merits of suspension and decides either to maintain the program or to initiate a path to consolidation or closure.
+The Dean will provide assistance to the faculty in accordance with the Master Agreement and all local agreements in place during the period of program suspension. - 6.
 Workload: Faculty continue to teach and precept, as they have in the past, during the four-semester period of suspension.
 If appropriate, the School Dean can make in-load assignments, within the parameters of existing agreements, to facilitate progress toward goals set for the suspension period.
-During the four-semester period of suspension, faculty members meet with the Dean and Admissions to reach a decision about maintaining the program or initiating pathways to consolidation or closure.
+During the four-semester period of suspension, program faculty meet with the Dean and Enrollment Management to reach a decision about maintaining the program or initiating pathways to consolidation or closure.